-12. Perform other related duties that may be assigned.
+14. Perform other related duties as may be assigned.

 Required Qualifications and Experience

-• University degree in Social Work from an accredited academic institution with minimum two years of work experience.
+• University degree in Social Work, with minimum two years’ work experience.

-• Master’s degree in above fields is an advantage.
+• Master’s degree in above fields an advantage.

-• Membership of the Association of Greek Social Workers is an advantage.
+• Membership with the Association of Greek Social Workers would be an advantage.

 Experience and Skills